 Tablet Gothic

-Designed by Veronika Burian José Scaglione.
+Designed by José Scaglione Veronika Burian.
 Released 2012.

-Tablet Gothic is a titling family for digital and print publications needing both flexibility and graphic coherence amidst dense amounts of information.
+Tablet Gothic is a sans serif family for digital and print publications needing both flexibility and graphic coherence amidst dense amounts of information.
 It delivers the sturdy, straightforward, and clean appearance expected from a grotesque while allowing its personality to stand out on the page.
-Tablet Gothic’s exhaustive 84 styles guarantee that there’s at least one that will work, but usually more.
+Whatever the need, Tablet Gothic’s exhaustive 84 styles (or infinite variable font styles) perform well both technically and aesthetically.

 • Typographica’s Best Typefaces of 2012